-NOTE 2 - RELATED PARTY TRANSACTIONS
+NOTE 2 - RELATED PARTY AND AFFILIATE TRANSACTIONS

-The Board of Directors, or other closely affiliated entities and individuals, contribute to the Organization.
-For the years ended December 31, 2023 and 2022, contributions from the founder's family were \$0 and \$1,150, respectively.
-For the years ended December 31, 2023 and 2022, contributions from others totaled \$50 and \$1,918, respectively.
+The board of directors, or other closely affiliated entities and individuals, contribute to the Organization.
+For the years ended December 31, 2024 and 2023, contributions from the president totaled \$0 and \$50, respectively.